Tender Is the Flesh

 Too disgusting to contemplate, too compelling to ignore

-Bazterrica writes in plain language sharpened to a point.
-No ornament.
+Agustina Bazterrica writes in plain language sharpened to a point.
 No lift.
 Each line lands clean and hard.
 The rhythm stays calm and clinical, which makes the cruelty feel even more direct.
 She offers no emotional guidance.
 No relief.
 Just the steady documentation of a world that has stripped out its last trace of conscience.

 The book rises in pressure because Bazterrica refuses excess.
 No padding.
 No filler.
 Only the core of the horror.
 As it narrows toward the end, the story reaches a point that feels both inevitable and shocking.
 The final moments leave a cold mark you carry long after you finish.